Career Counseling: What Is It and Can It Help Me?

 Especially for people who have been in the same position for many years, the idea of applying for jobs and interviewing can be especially daunting.
 Today, much of the interviewing and hiring process takes place online using a number of employment sites and interviews via online video platforms.
 That’s new territory for a lot of mid-life job seekers.

-Interviews, whether face-to-face or via video platform are inherently anxiety-provoking.
+Interviews, whether face-to-face or via video platforms, are inherently anxiety-provoking.
 Your career counselor can help you rehearse and hone those interview skills.
-You’ll be confident and well-prepared when interview time comes.
+You’ll be confident and well-prepared when the interview time comes.

-Whether you’re a first-time job seeker wondering what’s out there for you or a seasoned professional looking to start a new chapter, career counseling can help.
-You’ll learn more about yourself, you’ll learn some new skills, and you’ll find a world of opportunities awaiting you.
-The best part is, you’ll have professional guidance to help you choose the path that is right for you.
+Whether you’re a first-time job seeker wondering what’s out there for you or a seasoned professional looking to start a new chapter, career counseling can help, and in today’s digital age, online therapy offers a convenient and accessible avenue for gaining valuable insights.
+You’ll learn more about yourself, acquire new skills, and discover a world of opportunities, all with the added benefit of professional guidance to help you choose the path that is right for you.